joshuaf4837/apcsa-freedom-project/entries/entry01.md

 ### Tool commitment
  I finally commited too using Unity because I am familar with the concept and engine.
 In the past I have played many computer games that run on Unity and It would be very intresting if I could build my own game on the same platform, the idea of having others play my game on a regular basis feels great.
 ### What I'm making
- What i want too make is too make a 3d game in general.
-Im still not sure what the concept of the game will be, but it will be sure to run on all/ most PC platforms.
+ What i want to make is a 3d game in general.
+I am still not sure what the concept of the game will be, but it will be sure to run on all/ most PC platforms.

 [Next](entry02.md)